Tiny Server for Microservices

 </configuration>

-Note that if you use the maven-shade-plugin with the minimize option, you need to make sure the JsonLayout class is not excluded, as it is not referenced anywhere in the code.
-You need to add a filter for this in the <configuration> block, and you will most likely need a similar rule for ch.qos.logback:* for ch/qos/logback/** and META-INF/services/**):
+Note that if you use the maven-shade-plugin with the minimize option, you need to make sure the JsonLayout class is not excluded, as it is only referenced from the logback.xml configuration file and not from code.
+Add a filter for this in the shade plugin <configuration> block (you will most likely also need a similar rule for ch.qos.logback:*):

 <filters>